-There are quite a few cactus bucks on the Paunsaugunt unit, and they have unique antler growth that many hunters find fascinating.
+There are guite a few cactus bucks on the Paunsaugunt unit and the Alton CWMU, and they have unique antler growth that many hunters find fascinating.

 Cactus buck deer permits are distributed through the big game drawing process.
 If you drew a cactus buck permit, you may take one cactus buck deer during the season, in the area, and with the weapon type specified on the permit.